 Benefits of Google Analytics

-- to see percentage of website visitors coming from social media, organic search, referral or directly.
+- check which percentage of website visitors come from social media, organic search, referral or direct.

-- see which pages users visit and how often
+- view which pages users visit and how often

-- understand which countries your visitors come from
+- understand the countries your visitors come from

 - learn how long the average user stays on your site

-- how many users visit by day, week, month or more
+- learn how many users visit per day, week, month or more

-These stats help you understand who’s visiting your website so you can get idea of what is working and what isn’t.
+Statistics like these help you understand who’s visiting your website and give you a better idea of what content’s working and what isn’t.

 Benefits of Google Search Console

-When a visitor to your site types in a keyword phrase or search term, Search console is where you find which searches or queries they used.
+When a visitor to your site types in a keyword phrase or search term, Search Console shows which searches or queries they used.
 It measures impressions (not clicks) which is how often that search term result is served up on Google search results.

-Here’s also where you’ll find suggestions for improvement or highlight problem areas you can fix.
-Basically Search Console gives you a window into how Google sees your site.
+Search Console offers suggestions to improve and highlights problem areas you can fix.
+Think of Search Console as a window into how Google sees your site.

-- to repair or fix issues like page load speed
+- repair or fix issues such as page load speed

 - troubleshoot mobile usability

-- find out how often your site appears in Google search and what search terms were used
+- find how often your site appears in Google search and what search terms were used

 - get alerts for issues on your site

-Search Console allows you to tinker under the Google hood and fix anything that isn’t working
+Search Console allows you to tinker under the Google hood to fix issues that may prevent your site from functioning robustly.

 Once you’ve got your Google account set up you’re ready to set up Analytics and Search Console.